How to choose and see a provider

 San Jose, CA 95158

 NOTE: SCFHP contracts with many providers throughout Santa Clara County.
-Some SCFHP Cal MediConnect providers may have been added or removed from our network after this directory was printed.
-To get the most up-to-date information about SCFHP Cal MediConnect providers in your area, use our Find-a-Doctor search tool.
-Or call Customer Service at 1-877-723-4795 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.
+Some SCFHP Cal MediConnect providers may have been added or removed from our network after the directory was printed.
+To get the most up-to-date information about SCFHP Cal MediConnect providers in your area, use our Find-a-Doctor search tool, or call SCFHP Cal MediConnect Customer Service at 1-877-723-4795 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.

 Frequently asked questions